-Interim Dean, School of Information
+Dean, School of Information

-Associate Dean for Research and Faculty Affairs
+Associate Dean for Research and Innovation

-His current projects include nudging people toward politically balanced news consumption and health behavior change, crowdsourcing rumor tracking and fact-correction on the internet, and social media monitoring.
-He was a pioneer in the field of recommender systems.
-The GroupLens system he helped develop was awarded the 2010 ACM Software Systems Award.
-His 2012 MIT Press book (co-authored with Robert Kraut), is titled Building Successful Online Communities: Evidence-based Social Design.
+Paul Resnick is the Michael D. Cohen Collegiate Professor of Information, the associate dean for research and innovation, and director of the Center for Social Media Responsibility.
+He was a pioneer in the field of recommender systems; the GroupLens system he helped develop was awarded the 2010 ACM Software Systems Award.
+He also did some of the earliest work on online reputation systems, both documenting their promise for incentivizing good behavior and the limits of their effectiveness when it is easy for people to create new accounts.
+His 2012 book (co-authored with Robert Kraut) is titled Building Successful Online Communities: Evidence-based Social Design.
 He holds a bachelor's degree from the University of Michigan and master's and PhD degrees from MIT.

 Associate Dean for Faculty